NovaBACKUP Blog

 Create a detailed policy

-One of the most critical aspects for any business is making a policy that clearly states what that organization is going to do to back up and protect its information.
-This plan can include formalizing when backups will occur, what will be backed up and who will be executing this strategy.
-Optimistically, your strategy will include the 3-2-1 rule, where you create three backups, using two different media, keeping one off-site.
+One of the most critical aspects for any business is making a policy that clearly states what the organization is going to do to back up and protect its information.
+This plan should be written, communicated to all relevant staff, and reviewed on a regular basis so it stays aligned with regulatory requirements and evolving business needs.
+It can include formalizing when backups will occur, what systems and data sets will be backed up, where they will be stored, and who will be responsible for monitoring, testing, and maintaining this strategy.

 "Make a policy that clearly states what your organization is going to do to back up and protect information."

 AccountingWEB noted that the off-site aspect will be key to disaster recovery, especially if your physical site and copies are destroyed or compromised.
+Off-site storage may include a secure cloud backup service, a secondary office location, or a purpose-built data center environment that meets applicable compliance standards.
 However, the local copy can be critical for immediate restoration needs since you'll be able to restore large volumes of data faster than you would from an off-site resource.

-It's obvious that both methods have critical parts to play in backup efforts, and should be incorporated in CPA recovery strategies.
+Beyond where backups are stored, the policy should also include a clear testing and validation schedule.
 "Once a disaster occurs, it is often too late to test the restore process on your backup system," AccountingWEB stated.
 "Regularly restore sample files from your backups to validate that the restore process works and that it functions according to your expectations."

-CPAs have a number of considerations to make when it comes to protecting client financial information.
+The policy should also define how backups are handled when staff leave the firm, when client engagements end, and when data must be archived or securely destroyed.
 By following the guidelines set by GAPP and creating a comprehensive backup policy, CPAs will have a better direction for implementing security across their files and ensuring that they have protection in place to prevent their essential data from being compromised.
-To learn more about backup solutions tailored to the needs of accountants, visit our CPA website and speak to one of our US-based backup experts.
+A well-defined, tested, and consistently enforced backup policy ultimately becomes a key part of a firm’s overall risk management and business continuity plan.